 Here is how you can get your Surfshark service credentials:

 - Go to this page, where you will find all of the details required for a manual connection.

 You may need to log in before proceeding to this page.
 In that case, enter your email address and your password, then click Log in.

 Click on the Credentials tab at the top.
 You will find the Surfshark service credentials here.

 It's a good idea to keep this page open for now.
 You will need these credentials a bit later.

 Every server (location) has a configuration file that you will need to connect to the VPN.
 You can download all of the configuration files from our website.

 - Go to this page.
 It’s the same page where the Surfshark service credentials are stored.

-- You will need an OpenVPN configuration file for the location of your choice.
-For example, if you wish to connect to Germany, download the Germany - Berlin or Germany - Nuernberg server by clicking on the location and then on UDP to download the configuration file.
+You will need an OpenVPN configuration file for the location of your choice.
+For example, if you wish to connect to Germany, download Germany - Berlin or Germany - Nuernberg server by clicking on the location and then on UDP to download the configuration file.

 Configure the OpenVPN client